I am a

 Then, in 2014, the Ebola outbreak hit and suddenly all of the clues Pardis had been chasing fell into place.
 She had been preparing for this fight.
 The rapidly mutating virus proved deadly, yet Pardis and her colleagues’ methods provided doctors with an opportunity to save countless lives.
 Once the outbreak was controlled, Pardis was recognized by TIME, as a 2014 Person of the Year.
 She wrote a song honoring the colleagues who had lost their lives to the disease, and encourage her holiday followers to donate to the families of health workers and those affected by Ebola.

 Shortly after, Pardis was a passenger on an outdoor tour in Montana when her vehicle went over a cliff.
 She was catapulted onto the boulders below, hitting her head, shattering her pelvis, and breaking both knees.
-Doctors told her she had an 8% chance of survival.
+Doctors told her that accidents like these usually hold a less than 5% chance of survival.
 Suddenly, the tables had turned, and her life now rested in the hands of countless doctors and scientists who had been preparing for this fight.

 At the end of the day, science like Pardis’ is about people.
 The people whose lives it saves, and the people who use it to save others.
 Dr. Pardis Sabeti has been both, and she’s ready for the next clue.